 The Life of Div.
-Thomas Aquinas (English translations by former DSPT student, Joshua Kenz)
+Thomas Aquinas (English translations by DSPT alumnus, Joshua Kenz)

 LIKENESS of Div.
 Thomas Aquinas